Microsoft/azure-docs.pt-pt/articles/service-fabric/service-fabric-diagnostics-event-aggregation-wad.md

 No modelo "WadCfg" do gestor de recursos, adicione um "Sink" incluindo as duas seguintes alterações:

-1. Adicione a configuração do lavatório diretamente após a declaração do `DiagnosticMonitorConfiguration` estiver concluída:
+1. Adicione a configuração do lavatório `DiagnosticMonitorConfiguration` diretamente após a declaração do que está concluído:

     ```json
     "SinksConfig": {